 As I look more closely, many more engravings become visible, with a kangaroo and shield the most distinct carvings after the many circles.

-I later find the description and illustration of the site by W. D. Campbell in 1899: “The surface of rock is nearly all covered by the figures, and in the middle of the group is a whale; within its outline is a circular figure, and adjacent to it are twelve others; these may possibly represent fragments of squid which form the food of the sperm whale; the latter, however, has not the square-shaped snout of a sperm whale.
+I later find the description of the Hungry Trig engraving site and an illustration of the site by W. D. Campbell in 1899: “The surface of rock is nearly all covered by the figures, and in the middle of the group is a whale; within its outline is a circular figure, and adjacent to it are twelve others; these may possibly represent fragments of squid which form the food of the sperm whale; the latter, however, has not the square-shaped snout of a sperm whale.
 A kangaroo is depicted close to the tail of the whale, while a spear is near its snout.
 There are three figures of men or deities, two of which are decorated on the head and upper part of the body, and what is possibly a “mundoe ” or ghost foot print, is on the south side of the group.”

 After that pleasant surprise I bash my way through the scrub again, initially to the east (roughly the same direction I came from), and then bearing south towards the trig.
 While trig stations are – obviously – located at the highest point of an area, in this case there’s no obvious peak and the high undergrowth makes it difficult to work out where I’m going.
 Eventually I reach the top of a cliff line slightly west of the trig station, from where there is a nice view over Smiths Creek to Terrey Hills and Duffys Forest.